c-rizz/lr_realsense/README.md

 These instructions assume you are in ROS noetic and ubuntu 20.04.

+The default installation seems to have problems with single camera setups, see the appropriate section.

+## Single camera setups

 To have this working you need to first of all install the ROS dependencies.

 ```